Small intestine cancer is a rare disease in which malignant (cancer) cells form in the tissues of the small intestine.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for small intestine cancer include the following:

-Possible signs of small intestine cancer include abdominal pain and unexplained weight loss.
+Signs and symptoms of small intestine cancer include unexplained weight loss and abdominal pain.